AMSP-04/NETN-CBRN/NETN-CBRN.md

 ## Introduction

-CBRN are Chemical, Biological, Radiological and Nuclear materials that can be delivered intentially as a weapon using conventional bombs, explosive materials and enhanced blast weapons (e.g., dirty bombs) or unintentionally caused by human error or natural or technological reasons, such as spills, accidental releases or leakages.
+CBRN is Chemical, Biological, Radiological and Nuclear materials that can be delivered intentionally as a weapon using conventional bombs, explosive materials and enhanced blast weapons (e.g., dirty bombs) or unintentionally caused by human error or natural or technological reasons, such as spills, accidental releases or leakages.

-The NATO Education and Training Network CBRN Module (NETN-CBRN) is a specification of how to model CBRN releated concepts in a federated distributed simulation.
+The NATO Education and Training Network CBRN Module (NETN-CBRN) is a specification of how to model CBRN related concepts in a federated distributed simulation.

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
 A Federation Object Model (FOM) Module is used to specify how data is represented and exchanged in the federation.
 The NETN-CBRN FOM module is available as an XML file for use in HLA based federations.

 ### Purpose

-NETN-CBRN provides a common standard interface for representation of CBRN release, detection, effects, and protective measueres in a federated distributed simulation.
-E.g the expoure effect on individual humans in a CBRN contaminated Hazard area where the humans are represented in one simulation and the effect is modelled in another federated simulation.
+NETN-CBRN provides a common standard interface for the representation of CBRN release, detection, effects, and protective measures in a federated distributed simulation.
+E.g the exposure effect on individual humans in a CBRN contaminated Hazard area where the humans are represented in one simulation and the effect is modelled in another federated simulation.

 ### Scope